Tom Anderson: Career

 Anderson was a product tester and copywriter at XDrive, a digital storage company, in 2000, where he first met DeWolfe.
 He initially joined XDrive as a product tester after answering a flyer advertisement, while still at film school and looking to earn extra money.
 After XDrive went bankrupt in 2001, he and DeWolfe founded the direct marketing company ResponseBase.
 They sold ResponseBase to Brad Greenspan's eUniverse in late 2002.

 With other eUniverse employees, Anderson set up the first pages of Myspace in August 2003.
 He founded the site partly as a reaction to Friendster and its policy of blocking accounts that did not use real names.
 Intermix Media was then founded as the successor of eUniverse, and it was under Intermix that Myspace garnered the level of popularity for which it is notable.
 When Intermix Media and Myspace were sold to News Corp, Anderson became president of the company.

 Myspace was sold to News Corp in 2005 for $580 million.
 Following the News Corp acquisition, Anderson said: "Before [the acquisition], I could do whatever I wanted.
 Now it takes more time to get people to agree on things.
 All the budget reviews and processes.
 That can be a pain.
 But it's not stopping us."
 Reuters quoted an unnamed News Corp executive as saying: "Tom [Anderson] was responsible for the product, but ended up being a complete bottleneck on getting things done."
 Anderson was replaced as president in April 2009 by News Corp; by 2010, he was no longer the default friend on Myspace, and was replaced by a profile called "Today On MySpace", or "T.O.M."

 In late May 2012, Anderson announced that he would be joining RocketFrog Interactive as an adviser to the 16-person Los Angeles-based company, which created a Facebook app.
-However, in a September 2014 interview, Anderson did not mention any advisory roles in his life at the time, while his Twitter blurb in November 2018 read: "Enjoying being retired” and similarly in January 2021, “Enjoying the good life / New Hobby: Photography.”
-He explained in the interview that he is not interested in returning to his previous vocation, but concluded: "I'll never say 'never' because, more than anything, I like the idea that anything can happen.
+However, in a September 2014 interview, he explained that he is not interested in returning to his previous vocation.

+"I'll never say 'never' because, more than anything, I like the idea that anything can happen.
 I don't know exactly where my life will lead.
 Adventure and the unknown has always been appealing to me."